justinpecott/breadcrumbs/README.md

-# Breadcrumbs: Archiving and Summarizing Your Stars and Pages from Feedbin 🍔
+# Breadcrumbs: A local archive of your pages and stars from Feedbin 🍔

 A Python tool to archive your Feedbin starred articles and Pages feed entries with automatic AI-powered summaries using Kagi's Universal Summarizer.

 ## Features

 - Fetches entries from your Feedbin "Pages" feed and starred articles
+- **Dual summary system**:
+  - 🍔 Feedbin's original summaries from the RSS feed
-- Generates AI summaries for new entries using Kagi's Universal Summarizer API
+  - ✨ AI-generated TL;DR using Kagi's Universal Summarizer API
 - **Dual archiving system**:
-  - Full web page archives using monolith (self-contained HTML with embedded resources)
-  - Content archives from Feedbin's extracted content (clean, reader-friendly HTML)
+  - 📖 Reader View archives from Feedbin's extracted content (clean, reader-friendly HTML)
+  - 🗃️ Web archives using monolith (complete page with all resources, no video/audio/JS)
-- **Beautiful web interface** - Browse and search your entries with a Feedbin-inspired UI
+- **Beautiful web interface** - Browse and search your entries with a Feedbin-inspired dark theme
 - Merges new entries with existing data while preserving history
 - Automatically backs up data with timestamps before updates
 - Outputs structured JSON with entry metadata and summaries
-- Configurable via TOML configuration file
+- Simple TOML configuration (just output directory and log level)

 ## Setup